goldet/goldet/README.md

 }
 ```

-<b>I'm just starting out on my coding journey and I love connecting and learning with different people so if you want to say hi, I'll be happy to chat!</b> :)
+<b>I love connecting and learning with different people so if you want to say hi, I'll be happy to chat!</b> :)